Comcast's Internet Essentials Continues to Gain Momentum, Connects More Than 220,000 Families or 900

 Comcast's Internet Essentials Continues to Gain Momentum, Connects More Than 220,000 Families or 900,000 Low-Income Americans to the Power of the Internet at Home

-Comcast and Houston Community and Civic Leaders Kick Off Year Three of National Program to Bridge the Digital Divide
+Comcast, Congresswoman Wilson, Miami Dade County Schools, and the Miami Dade League of Cities Officially Kick Off Year Three of National Program to Bridge the Digital Divide

-HOUSTON--(BUSINESS WIRE)-- With the start of the new school year, Comcast is re-launching Internet Essentials, the nation's largest and most comprehensive broadband adoption initiative for low-income families.
-Comcast Senior Vice President of Strategic Operations Filemon Lopez, along with civic and community leaders, today kicked off the program's third year and announced that, in about 22 months, more than 220,000 families, benefitting an estimated 900,000 low-income Americans nationwide, now have a broadband connection at home.
-This includes nearly 11,000 families in the Greater Houston area.
+MIAMI--(BUSINESS WIRE)-- With the start of the new school year, Comcast is re-launching Internet Essentials, the nation's largest and most comprehensive broadband adoption initiative for low-income families.
+Congresswoman Frederica Wilson, Miami Dade County School Superintendent Alberto Carvalho, Miami Dade League of Cities President and Miami Beach Commissioner Deede Weithorn, and Comcast Executive Vice President David L. Cohen, along with civic and community leaders, today kicked off the program's third year and announced that, in about 22 months, more than 220,000 families, benefitting an estimated 900,000 low-income Americans nationwide, now have a broadband connection at home.
+This includes nearly 18,700 families in the South Florida area, and nearly 30,000 in the state of Florida.

-Today's event in Houston is one in a series of back-to-school events Comcast is hosting in 23 states across the country to raise visibility about bridging the digital divide in America and connecting more families to the Internet.
+Today's event in Miami is one of the first in a series of back to school events Comcast is hosting in 23 states across the country to raise visibility about bridging the digital divide in America and connecting more families to the Internet.

 2013 Internet Essentials Enhancements: